How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Tangent space, singularities, local ring at a point

-\subsection{Intrinsicness of the tangent space; definition of tangent space and singularities for arbitrary varieties}
+\subsection{Intrinsicness of the tangent space; tangent spaces and singularities on arbitrary varieties}

-The definitions of tangent spaces and (non-)singular points given above applies only to affine varieties; moreover, they depend on the defining equations of the affine variety, and a priori it is not clear if they are preserved by isomorphisms.
-In this section we show that these notions depend only on the ring of regular functions on an (arbitrarily small) open neighborhood of the given point (in the affine variety in question), and extend these notions to arbitrary varieties.
-Given a point $a$ of a subvariety $X$ of $\kk^N$, a map $D: \kk[X] \to \kk$ is called a {\em derivation {\em centered} at $a$} if $D$ satisfied the following properties: \begin{defnlist} \item $D$ is $\kk$-linear, \item $D(fg) = f(a)D(g) + g(a)D(f)$ for all $f, g \in \kk[X]$, \item $D(\alpha) = 0$ for all $\alpha \in \kk$. \end{defnlist} The following is straightforward to see; we leave the proof as an exercise (\cref{exercise:poly-derivations}).
+The definitions of tangent spaces and (non-)singular points given above applies only to irreducible affine varieties; moreover, they depend on the defining equations of the affine variety, and a priori it is not clear if they are preserved by isomorphisms.
+In this section we extend these notions to arbitrary varieties.
+We need two kinds of objects for this; the first one is a ``derivation'': given a point $a$ of a subvariety $X$ of $\kk^N$, a map $D: \kk[X] \to \kk$ is called a if $D$ satisfied the following properties: \begin{defnlist} \item $D$ is $\kk$-linear, \item $D(fg) = f(a)D(g) + g(a)D(f)$ for all $f, g \in \kk[X]$, \item $D(\alpha) = 0$ for all $\alpha \in \kk$. \end{defnlist} The following is straightforward to see; we leave the proof as an exercise.

 \begin{prop} Given $a = (a_1, \ldots, a_N) \in \kk^N$, the derivations $D: \kk[x_1, \ldots, x_N] \to \kk$ centered at $a$ are in one-to-one correspondence with $\kk^N$ given by:

 \end{prop}